Skip to main content

 Create a Sandbox subscription pointing to it

-Call POST /v2/webhook_subscriptions with that URL as callback_url, using the Sandbox base URL and the X-Qonto-Staging-Token header.
+Call POST /v2/webhook_subscriptions with that URL as callback_url, using the Sandbox base URL and the X-Qonto-Staging-Token header (see Accessing the Sandbox environment if you’re not familiar with it).

 curl -X POST https://thirdparty-sandbox.staging.qonto.co/v2/webhook_subscriptions \